myPOS blog Tips

 Yes, there are fees with credit cards.
 These credit card fees can range from annual, balance transfer, foreign transaction fees, late payment fees, and fees for when you reach above your credit limit.

-Credit card companies charge interest rates on using their services, and these are considered “some of the highest interest rate debts consumers can access.”
+Credit card companies also charge interest rates on using their services.
+These are considered some of the highest interest rate debts consumers can access.

 Bankruptcy